Hainan: Imperial Era

 Hainan Island was recorded by Chinese officials in 110 BC, when the Western Han dynasty established a military garrison there following the arrival of General Lu Bode.
 The process of sinicization in Hainan was driven by the conjunction of Han territorial expansion and the arrival of Han Chinese military and administrative personnel who settled on the island.
-Over the course of many centuries, dynastic Chinese ruling authorities exiled individuals condemned by the imperial courts as criminals or political dissidents were frequently banished to Hainan island and northern Vietnam, regions that were both integral parts governed typically under the jurisdiction of Guangdong province during different Chinese dynasties, where they were subjected to harsh labor in the tropical climate as a form of punishment.
+Over the course of many centuries, dynastic Chinese ruling authorities exiled individuals condemned by the imperial courts as criminals or political dissidents to Hainan island and northern Vietnam.
+These regions were typically governed under the jurisdiction of Guangdong province.
+Banished people were subjected to harsh labor in the tropical climate as a form of punishment.

 One of the most famous exiled individuals was Su Shi, a well-known intellectual, poet, and politician of the Song era, who offended many of his colleagues and superiors in the royal court.
 Shi wrote extensively about his exiled experiences on the island during the 11th century AD.
 After the 11th century AD, large numbers of Han Chinese people from Fujian and Guangdong began migrating to the Leizhou peninsula and Hainan island to settle down their roots by seeking greener pastures on new land to establish themselves.
-This influx displaced the indigenous Li people, who were among the Baiyue tribes in southern China, driving them out towards the mountainous regions of the southern portion of the island.
+The Hlai (Li people), who were among the Baiyue tribes in southern China, remained in the mountainous regions of the southern portion of the island.
 Hainan was placed under the administration of Guangdong by the ruling Ming dynasty.